nagasudhirpulla/taming_python/blog/skills/variable_operations_in_python.md

-## Skill - Boolean and Logical Operations on variables in Python
+## Skill - Boolean and Arithmetic Operations on variables in Python
 [Table of Contents](https://nagasudhir.blogspot.com/2020/04/taming-python-table-of-contents.html)

 #### Skills Required